Lauterbrunnen travel tips and map

 Public transport gets you to all spots in the Jungfrau Region:

 - You can reach Mürren and the Schilthorn via two routes: either via cableway to Grütschalp and train to Mürren, or by bus to Stechelberg and by cable car to Mürren.
-Learn more in our Lauterbrunnen-Mürren travel guide.
+Learn more in Arno's Lauterbrunnen-Mürren travel guide.

 - There's also the train to Interlaken, and from there you can continue to other parts of the Bernese Oberland and Switzerland.